Eleven Things You Should Know About Hillary

 Secretary Clinton played an integral role in the New START Treaty with Russia.
 Secretary Clinton played an active role in reaching a missile reduction agreement with Russia, working to push it through the Senate and securing more than the necessary two-thirds majority.
 She entered the treaty into force in Munich with her Russian counterpart.
 As a result of the treaty’s passage, there will be fewer nuclear missile launchers.
 Simply put, the world is safer.

 Secretary Clinton supported the raid that brought Osama bin Laden to justice.
-As NBC’s Brian Williams reported on his website, “Secretary of Defense Robert Gates recommended an air strike with no forces on the ground.
+As NBC News reported, “Secretary of Defense Robert Gates recommended an air strike with no forces on the ground.
 CIA Director Panetta supported a raid by Special Forces and so did Secretary of State Clinton.”

 Secretary Clinton helped avert all-out war in Gaza by negotiating a cease-fire between Israelis and Palestinians.
 In November 2012, after eight days of violence, Secretary Clinton negotiated a Gaza cease-fire with Egyptian president Mohamed Morsi.
 In an article titled “Hillary Clinton scores Gaza cease fire success,” Politico noted that, “Secretary of State Hillary Clinton got a Gaza cease-fire right at the moment hope seemed dead for a rapid end to the violence…”